observatorycontrolsystem/configdb/README.md

 10. Instrument - A combination of one or more science cameras and a guide camera on a specific Telescope

 ## Example queries
-Every component has an endpoint to query, but to get the entire structure of the Observatory, it is common to query the sites endpoint and parse the data from within your client application
+Every component has an endpoint to query, but to get the entire structure of the Observatory, it is common to query the sites endpoint and parse the data from within your client application.

 Return all observatory configuration information